adrianduric/UPush-Chat/README.md

 # UPush-Chat
-A chat service project written in C from a former assignment, titled UPush.
+A chat service project from a former assignment, titled UPush.

 Two main structs are implemented: client (klient) and message (melding).
 A client stores information used when communicating with other clients, as well as saving sent messages to them.
 A message holds the text itself, which is sent as a packet, along with other variables being used for various